N1-3D-Print/Tridex-6WD-/README.md

 This repository is meant as a reference and inspiration platform, not a finished kit.

 If you build from it, you do so at your own responsibility.

-Purpose

-The goal of sharing this CAD is to:

-Provide a starting point for advanced builders

-Document the development process

-Encourage experimentation in AWD / multi-drive CoreXY systems